wp-plugins/currently-reading/readme.txt

 == Changelog ==

 = 1.0 =

 * Initial Public Release

 = 2.0 =

 * Fixed a potentially embarassing issue with generated HTML

 = 3.0 =

 * Release number re-alignment with internal Hg repo

 = 3.1 =

 * Added the ability to have drop-shadows around the front-cover images of the books

+= 3.2 =

+* Improved the book spacing a bit in the internal CSS

+= 3.3 =

+* Moved to a '<div>' based layout instead of using Lists (Kudos to James Sumners for the suggestion)